antiboredom/automating-video-itp/README.md

 - Intro to the command line
 - Getting content with youtube-dl
 - Editing video with python and moviepy
-- Intro to ffmmpeg (time permitting)
+- Intro to ffmpeg (time permitting)

 #### Project #1 (Due week 2)
 Create a video that repurposes footage you find online.
 Think about the meaning of your source material, and what new meaning can create with it.
 Your work should reveal something about your source material, add to it, tell a new story with it.

+Submit a link to your project on the [class homework wiki](https://github.com/antiboredom/automating-video-itp/wiki)

 ***